gaomingzhao666/nano-portfolio/README.md

 ### Overview

-Utilize this completely open-source project, released under the MIT license, to create your own portfolio.
+You can use this project to create your own portfolio.
 It automatically imports information from your GitHub repositories and your profile using your GitHub account.
-Let's explore how!

 ### Quick Start